Python: An Introduction

 Done!

 Notice: there are two variables, k and j, and each is created automatically without any need for declaring them; k is automatically assigned consecutive values from 1 to 3 as the loop iterates, while j is assigned using the assignment statement.
 The two indented lines below the for loop are inside the loop body and execute each time the loop is performed.
-Instead of always typing the command “python” in front of our program file name, we can make our program self-executable, by adding the first line below and then setting the file properties to include “executable”
+The print inside the loop uses a formatting string (with an ‘f’ in front of it), and Python recognizes the curly braces in it and prints the variable’s value instead of its name; in fact, whole expressions could be placed inside curly braces in a formatting string.

 #!/usr/bin/python3